jeffhuyghebaert/swinsurgency/content/news/banned.md

 * Non-canon races, such as Zeltrons, Hapans, Miraluka, and Ghostlings.
 If it didn't appear in the films or another canon source, it doesn't exist on our game.

-* Imperial characters are currently not playable.
-This may be a temporary restriction.

 * Droid PCs are also not currently playable.
 Pick an organic race please.

 If you are concerned about whether or not your concept is appropriate, please submit a +request to staff and we will review the case.